Space Camp Spain: Educational Approach

 Space Camp Education program assumes the following hypothesis: the youths best learn if they need/want it for their entertainment, survival or compression of the environment.
 In other words, when they create their own interest toward the issue.
 So instead of forcing them to absorb lectures and lectures of knowledge and facts given by monitors, the monitors spend most of the time explaining the basic environment of the game of living in the Space, at this point the kids are themselves in order to feel the experience as real as much as possible and they start asking and learning how the technology, science, medicine and space vehicle should be.

 Contents Astronaut Training

 Space Camp Spain focuses on giving a hands-on experience into the field of aerospace engineering, launch vehicles, Space medicine and other space related disciplines.
 During the space camp the kids learn from professionals and becoming amateur rocket scientists and learning how astronauts live and work in space.
 The activities at the camp include experimentation, mock-up fabrication, maths lectures, presentations and organization of their mission all content adequate to their age.

-Ultimately the goal of the camp is to simulate the astronaut training in order to teach the kids why science, engineering and human relations and tolerance is important for their future and for living in a multicultural and multidisciplinar society, like ours.
+The goal of the camp is to simulate the astronaut training to teach the kids why science, engineering, human relations, and tolerance is important for their future and for living in a multicultural and multidisciplinar society.